 If you’ve looked into buying an Apple Mac in the past few months, you’ve likely come across the M1 chip.
 But what is the Apple M1 chip and why is it important?

 We’ve assembled this Apple M1 guide in order to help you with your Mac buying decision, whether that’s a MacBook, iMac or a Mac Mini.

 And if you still can’t find the answer to your question, don’t hesitate to contact us on Twitter.

 What is the Apple M1 chip?

 The Apple M1 chip is the very first processor to launch that’s based on Apple Silicon.
 Apple revealed back in June 2020 that Apple Silicon processors will gradually replace Intel’s CPUs in every single Mac.

 The Apple M1 chip is the only Apple Silicon processor currently available, and is being used in Macs that require a day-to-day productivity performance.
-The Apple M1 chip is currently available in the MacBook Air, 13-inch MacBook Pro, Mac Mini, iMac 2021 and 12.9-inch iPad Pro 2021.

 Is Apple M1 better than Intel?

 This is a difficult comparison, since the M1 is just one chip, while Intel has an entire range of processors for various machines from low-powered laptops to monstrously powerful gaming rigs.

 For this reason, it would be unfair to compare the M1 chip to the likes of the Intel Core i9-11900K, but it makes complete sense to compare to Intel’s 11th generation (Tiger Lake) laptop processors.
 Below, you can see how the M1 chip outperformed both the Intel Core i7-1165G7 and Ryzen 7 4800U laptop processors in the multi-core Geekbench 5 benchmark test.